Many High School

 Many High School is a high school in Many, Louisiana, United States.
 It is a part of the Sabine Parish School Board.
+Tigers are the school mascot and the school colors are red, white, and black.

 History

-In the 1930s the school was one of several in northwestern Louisiana that received gymnasiums funded by federal programs.
+In the 1930s, the school was one of several in northwestern Louisiana that received gymnasiums funded by federal programs.

 Athletics

 Many High athletics competes in the LHSAA.